estarter/d-tools/README.md

 Note that
+* `-h` options in any script shows all available option
 * `dup` command would not recreate your containers on change.
 Use `docker rm` and `dcleanup` to recreate a container.
 * `dbuild` command by default would pull the image.
 It's could be annoying, but allows to avoid some silly mistakes.